Penguin5106/DevLog/README.md

 I have started researching how a rhythm game would work within UE5 opting to use C++ to maximise the learning possible within the confines of the project.
 After some research (https://www.youtube.com/watch?v=FgR35xDWbw4 and https://www.youtube.com/watch?v=F0PFHXUfa2Y among others) found that the best solution was to synchronise the code with the music through events trigerred in a level sequence, opting to keep it simple I had seperate events to open and close the hit window for each note however to impliment it fully I will change it to one event which opens and closes the window itself so that the gap can be consistent and I can make it modular for difficulty settings.
 I found most of the documentation I need is hidden away which is where forums like r/unrealengine and stack overflow are valuable resources, this is exactly how I came across this method of doing things with a clear explanation as to why (with enough time spent in the comments).

+Coding Club: Maths and Logic Primer

+This session of the club was extroadinarily helpful when it comes to my general understanding of how games work behind the seams, as such I have taken extensive notes of practical formulae which I may in the future build into a maths library of my own that focuses on relevant functions for game dev. it covered such things as methods of reading a 1 dimensional array as if it were 2 dimensional, how the modulo of a random number will end up biased unless you use a factor of the range for the modulo operation, euler angles vs radians, how square root functions are expensive, look at angles can be found using the change in y over change in x in the ATan2 function, how convert a theoretical movement on an angle into a usable change in x and y (and by extention vice versa), how a linear interpolation works, some logic gates, and how short circuit detection can allow for optimisation of logical evaluation.
+I am certain that I will end up using all of these as I continue this year.

 consolidation week

 over the consolidation week i have worked extensively on the second game jam "shoot 'em up" where the teaching I have received already has been invaluable, not just for bug fixing in the discord but the additional coding for cool kids club, what was posed as a solution for radial menu's (ATan2) came in handy for creating the aiming for a twin stick style shooter: